disaster37/monitoring-operator/README.md

 When resource is created, you can get the following status:
   - **serviceGroupName**: the service group name on Centreon
   - **conditions**: You can look the condition called `UpdateCentreonServiceGroup` to know if Centreon service group is update to date

+  > You can use short name `kubectl get mcsg` when you should to get CentreonServiceGroup resources.

 ### Policy concept